We are gearing up for another round of consulting services. Please read the information below and then clicki on the link to sign up.

 One of the highlights of the 2022 session was the passage of the New York State Animal Protection Federation’s Companion Animal Care Standards Act for Shelters and Rescues sponsored by State Senator Joe Addabbo and Assemblymember Amy Paulin.
-This bill passed both houses with massive bi-partisan support and is now headed to the Governor’s desk for her signature.
+This bill passed both houses with massive bi-partisan support and Governor Hochul signed the bill on December 15, 2022.

 The bill creates a new Article 26-C in the Agriculture and Markets Law (AGM) and replaces New York’s existing shelter/rescue registration law (AGM, Section 408, enacted in 2017) with a licensing and inspection program that provides comprehensive, uniform facility and animal care standards for shelters and rescue organizations.
 In short, both shelters and rescues would be overseen and inspected by the NYS Department of Agriculture and Markets’ Division of Animal Industry.

-When signed, the bill would not go into effect for three years giving all shelters and rescues in NYS the time they need to meet the new standards which are based on the Association of Shelter Veterinarians’ (ASV) 2010 Guidelines for Standards of Care in Animal Shelters.
+The Federation purposely advocated for a three-year effective date in order to give all the shelters and rescues in NYS the time they need to meet the new standards which are based on the Association of Shelter Veterinarians’ (ASV) 2010 Guidelines for Standards of Care in Animal Shelters.
 The same standards the Companion Animal Capital Fund RFPs are written to.